-We saw a slight decrease in our number of intakes in 2015 from 2014, in 2014 we had eight hundred fifty-nine (859) intakes in 2015 we had eight hundred forty-three (843) intakes.
-However, we saw an increase in total bed days going from nine thousand five hundred seventy-four (9,574) days in 2014 to ten thousand four hundred two (10,402) days in 2015.
-Our average daily population increased as a result going from 26.03 in 2014 to 28.50 in 2015.
+We saw a fairly significant decrease in our number of intakes in 2016 from 2015, in 2015 we had eight hundred forty-three (843) intakes in 2016 we had seven hundred sixty (760) intakes.
+We saw a decrease in total bed days going from ten thousand four hundred two (10,402) bed days in 2015 to eight thousand eight hundred fifty-four (8,854) bed day in 2016.
+Our average daily population also decreased as a result, going from 28.50 in 2015 to 24.26 in 2016.

 Zanesville City Schools continues to operate our education program.
 I am very pleased with how the program has worked out and see it as a benefit to the residents we serve.
 I look forward to continuing and enhancing our relationship with ZCS.
+There were some changes to the school program at the beginning of the 2016-2017 school year.
+The Principle of our program, Maureen Montgomery, began only coming to our facility during afternoon hours in previous years she was at our facility all day.
+The change has not affected the number of classroom hours our residents receive.

 The facility also operated the MCJDC Transition Program to provide coordination of educational services in an effort to minimize educational loss while students are in our facility.
 The program looks to assist MCJDC students transitioning back to their home school to improve the likelihood of graduating and to reduce recidivism through academic success.
-In order to accomplish these goals, Zanesville City Schools has allocated \$70,000 of federal Title I monies annually to collaborate with Six County Inc. and Foreverdads providing support services for MCJDC youth and their families.
-Program services include group counseling focusing on problem solving and building positive relationships, individual support, counseling with case managers and family wellness at Forever Dads through a Survival Skills for healthy families program.
-As a result, any youth detained more than seventy-two (72) hours receives some form of services through the Transitions program.
+In order to accomplish these goals, Zanesville City Schools has allocated \$70,000 of federal Title I monies annually to collaborate with Six County Inc. and ForeverDads providing support services for MCJDC youth and their families.
+Program services include group counseling focusing on problem solving and building positive relationships, individual support, counseling with case managers and family wellness at ForeverDads through a Survival Skills for healthy families program.
+As a result any youth detained more than seventy-two (72) hours receives some form of services through the Transitions program.